Who We Are

 Resource Materials and Discounts

 Administrators and rostered leaders of all member schools and centers receive services and support in a variety of ways to help boost their skills and connectedness, particularly in the church/school relationship.
+Consultation services are availabe to members by contacting Cory Newman, ELEA Executive Director at [email protected].
+The ELCA Coaching Network offers ELEA members discounted coaching packages to support ELEA schools and centers.

 Testing Programs